monkeyatcomputer/bundoorascouts.org/_pages/about-us/covid-19.md

 heroimage: /uploads/hero/coronavirus2.jpg
 ---

-## Current Restrictions
+## Current Advice

-Victoria, including Metropolitan Melbourne, has returned to a COVIDSafe Summer from February 27.

-**Scouting can return to COVIDSafe Summer restrictions.
-Sleepovers and accommodation are now limited to 30 people in a single indoor space and face masks only need to be worn in high risk locations or where 1.5m physical distancing cannot be maintained for an extended period.**
+We're back enjoying our Scouting adventures in a COVID safe way.
+We welcome all children aged from 5 years up to join us for camping, outdoor activities, our weekly meetings and much more.
+New members are welcome to attend on the meeting night with your first 3 nights free!

 ### Bundoora Scout Hall

  * Can open for indoor Scouting and hall hires subject to density limits and physical distancing.
  * The hall and rooms allow 1 participant* per 2 sqm with a QR Code, otherwise 1 participant* per 4 sqm.
 Refer [refer to FAQs](https://scoutsvictoria.com.au/covid-19-lockdown-faq/record-keeping-and-qr-codes/) for QR codes.
- * Can be used for sleepovers, limited to **30** people *including* Leaders.
+ * Can be used for sleepovers, limited to **100** people *including* Leaders.
 [Refer to FAQs](https://scoutsvictoria.com.au/covid-19-lockdown-faq/scout-halls/) for Halls.

 ### Outdoor Scouting

- * Outdoor activities can be undertaken in groups of up to 100 participants*.
-Outdoor activities with more than 100 participants should be split into multiple groups of 100.
- * Larger events can go ahead as community sport or in line with the Public Events Framework.
-You must obtain prior approval from [coronavirus@scoutsvictoria.com.au](mailto:coronavirus@scoutsvictoria.com.au) for an event over 100 participants*.
+ * Outdoor activities no longer need to be split and are just subject to a density limit of 1 person per 2 sqm.
- * Overnight camping for one or more nights is permitted but must be split into Patrols or small groups of up to 30 participants*.
-Tents, cabins or bunkhouses can be used and shared amongst the 30 participant patrol.
+ * Overnight accommodation in tents, cabins etc must be undertaken in Patrols or split into cohorts of up to 100 participants*.
- * There is a limit of **30** people sleeping in any one indoor area such as a bunkhouse room, cabin or tent.
+ * A limit of 6 is still recommended in tents.

 ### Face Masks